osmus/teachosm.org/sotmus/index.md

 ## Workshop Time & Place:
 The State of the Map conference takes place Fri, 20 Oct through Sun, 22 October.
-* Workshop date/time: Sunday, 22 Oct 2017 9am-4pm.
+* Workshop date/time: Sunday, 22 Oct 2017 9am-1pm.
-* Workshop location: University of Colorado, Boulder
+* Workshop location: Ketchum 1B64, University of Colorado, Boulder

 ## Registration:
 You can attend the conference and the workshop for only $35 or attend the workshop for FREE!